Naruto has ended.

 However, the reality of the manga is more complex than that.

 Let’s take it from the beginning.
 Chapter 1.
-Naruto is seeing as a talent-less loser by his classmates.
+Naruto is seen as a talent-less loser by his classmates.

 He works hard, learns a jutsu, and defeats the bad guy.
 Sounds simple, right?
 Hard Work paid off.
 The loser won by virtue of his effort.